grease

 (transitive, slang, aviation) To perform a landing extraordinarily smoothly.

-(transitive, slang) To extinguish the life of.
+(transitive, slang) To kill.

 (transitive, slang) To have sexual intercourse with.